This post contains affiliate links. Should you click on one, I will get a small commission at no extra cost to you.

 - Two t-shirts and a sleeveless top (I like H&M for these basics)

-- One pair of leggings
+- Two pairs of leggings

 - Packable rain jacket